 In this webinar, you will learn about the power of 3D imaging of larger samples.
 In particular, you will:

 - Gain insight in to how to use x-ray microscopy to analyze biological samples

 - Learn the basics about sample preparation for x-ray microscopy

 - Understand the benefits and drawbacks to different imaging conditions

 X-Ray Microscopy (XRM) is a relatively new technique that combines the geometric magnification of traditional micro-CT with the optical magnification of light microscopy.
 Using XRM you can image the internal structure of objects with fine resolution without destroying the sample.
 For example, the Zeiss Versa XRM system allows an unprecedented view inside samples varying in size from the mesoscale (cm) to the microscale (µm) at consistently sub-micron image resolutions.

-This webinar will focus on the biological applications of X-Ray microscopy, covering the imaging of calcified structures (such as bone) to soft tissues such as the intervertebral disc to visualizing blood vessel using vascular tracing agents.
-The basics of sample preparation will be covered as well as the pros and cons of different imaging conditions.
-Finally, a sneak view will be provided into using XRM to spatially target, in three-dimensions, tissue specific structures in a whole organism for 3D ultrastructural imaging using Focused Ion Beam – Scanning Electron Microscopy (FIB-SEM) using the ATLAS 5 Correlative Workspace.By registering for this webinar you are opting in to receive communications from the organizers and sponsors.
+This webinar will focus on biological applications of X-Ray microscopy.
+We will cover imaging calcified structures, such as bone, to soft tissues, like the intervertebral disc.
+You will also learn about visualizing blood vessels using vascular tracing agents.
+In addition, we will cover the basics of sample preparation along with the pros and cons of different imaging conditions.
+Finally, we will give you a sneak view into using XRM to spatially target, in three-dimensions, tissue specific structures in a whole organism for 3D ultrastructural imaging using Focused Ion Beam – Scanning Electron Microscopy (FIB-SEM) using the ATLAS 5 Correlative Workspace.